Penicillin for Sickle Cell Disease

 Children under 5 years old who have sickle cell disease (SCD) have a higher risk of severe infections.
 This is because SCD can damage the spleen.
 The spleen is an important part of the immune system needed to remove certain types of bacteria from the blood.

-To prevent infections, children with SCD should take oral penicillin twice a day until they are 5 years old.
-Children over 5 years old should continue to take it if they have had their spleen removed or have had an infection.
+Children should be started on penicillin prophylaxis once the diagnosis is established or at least by 2 months of age.
+To prevent infections, children with SCD should take oral penicillin until they are 5 years old.
+Children over 5 years old should continue to take it if they have had their spleen removed or have had a previous severe pneumococcal infection.

 Combined with vaccinations, penicillin has greatly improved survival rates of children with SCD.
 Continued education about the importance of penicillin can help parents and caregivers improve their child’s healthcare.